kimkha/aor-loopback/README.md

 * Added UPDATE_MANY (untested)

-## authCLient usage:
+## authClient usage:
-* The integration with react-admin is transparent, just follow instructions about "Authorization" in the documentation
+* The integration with react-admin is transparent, just follow the instructions about "Authorization" in the documentation
 * You have to implement the method `getRolesById` in user model on Loopback side that responds with the role of the user.
 For example:

 ```